top of page

 Short Bio

 Kirsten Pendreigh is a poet and children’s author from Vancouver.
 Her children’s books celebrate our early instincts to care for the plants and creatures that share our planet.
-Kirsten’s picture book, LUNA’S GREEN PET, is about a little girl who raises a houseplant as a pet.
-MAYBE A WHALE, is about a child discovering the healing power of nature on a kayak trip.
-Kirsten's two nonfiction books, WHEN A TREE FALLS, and WHAT FISH ARE SAYING, come out in 2025.
-Kirsten's poems are found in Canadian literary magazines and anthologies including Best Canadian Poetry 2021.
+They include MAYBE A WHALE, WHEN A TREE FALLS, WHAT FISH ARE SAYING and LUNA'S GREEN PET.

 Long Bio